yusuketsuda/BeMAp/README.md

 * Libre office 6.4.7.2

 # Installation
-Please download **BeMAp_package**.
-This includes all codes to run BeMAp.
+Please download **BeMAp_package**, including all codes to run BeMAp.

-If you need test run, you should download **testrun** directory.
-This contains 33 genbank files and fasta files encoding a sequence of blaIMP-6.
+If you need test run, you should download **testrun** directory, containing 33 genbank files and fasta files encoding a sequence of blaIMP-6.
 For beginners, testrun directory is recommended to be stored in BeMAp directory.

 # Usage